keithbuhler/keithbuhler.github.io/content/siteinfo/donate.md

 ---

-Keithbuhler.com and the Buhler Report are run free from ads.
+Like what you’re reading?
+[Say thank you through Paypal.](https://www.paypal.me/keithbuhler) For any amount, big or small, we thank you!

-If you find what we're doing here of value, [consider donating to keep the site running.](https://www.paypal.me/keithbuhler) For any amount, big or small, we thank you!
+Keithbuhler.com and the **Buhler Report** are free from ads for now.
+These gifts help to keep the site up and running.